<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=672348691155252&amp;ev=PageView&amp;noscript=1">

 • Class C (Conductive) hard hats do not offer electrical protection

-Does My Hard Hat Meet ANSI Requirements?
+Does My Helmet Meet ANSI Hard Hat Standard?

 Each revision of the ANSI Z89.1 standard has specific labeling requirements for hard hats.
 To be an ANSI approved hard hat, the following information must be clearly marked inside: